jsenv/core/readme.md

 ## jsenv.config.js

-We recommend to regroup Jsenv configuration in a `jsenv.config.js` file at the root of your working directory.
+We recommend to regroup configuration in a `jsenv.config.js` file at the root of your working directory.

 To get a better idea see [jsenv.config.js](./jsenv.config.js).
-The file is imported by [script/test/test.js](./script/test/test.js).
-This technic uses simple and standard import export.
-It helps to see jsenv custom configuration quickly and share it between files.
+The file is imported by [script/test/test.js](https://github.com/jsenv/jsenv-core/blob/e44e362241e8e2142010322cb4552983b3bc9744/script/test/test.js#L2) and configuration is passed [using spread operator](https://github.com/jsenv/jsenv-core/blob/e44e362241e8e2142010322cb4552983b3bc9744/script/test/test.js#L5).
+This technic helps to see jsenv custom configuration quickly and share it between files.

 That being said it's only a recommendation.
-Jsenv do not enforce any specific file structure.
+There is nothing enforcing or checking the presence of `jsenv.config.js`.

 ## CommonJS